jayisaking/Sharf/README.md

 # Sharf
-An independent platform that allows anyone to upload his unfinished cookies or dinner for those who are in need.”
+An independent platform that allows anyone to upload his unfinished cookies or dinner for those who are in need.